IAB UK’s H1 2024 Digital Adspend Report Launches

-Advertisers’ investment in online video ads hit £4.12bn in the first six months of 2024, according to IAB UK’s Digital Adspend update for H1 2024, conducted with independent global media advisor, MediaSense.
+Advertisers’ investment in online video ads hit £4.12bn in the first six months of 2024, according to IAB UK’s Digital Adspend update for H1 2024, conducted with independent global media advisor, mediasense.

 Video display continued to drive investment across the UK market, marking the fourth year in a row that digital video has recorded double digit growth in H1 – indicating that advertisers are prioritising the brand building opportunities and high impact formula offered by the format.